DrafProject/elmada/README.md

 cd elmada
 ```

-Create an conda environment based on `environment.yml` and install an editable local Elmada version:
+Create an conda environment based on `environment.yml` and install an editable local **elmada** version:

 ```sh
 conda env create
 ```

-Activate the environment
+Activate the environment:

 ```sh
 conda activate elmada
 ```

-Run the tests and ensure that there are no errors
+Run the tests and ensure that there are no errors:

 ```sh
 pytest